djin47/Disaster-Management-Web-App/README.md

 The project focuses on disaster recognition/classification and damage evaluation in the data provided.
 The data provided could be in the form of Images, Videos, or remote sensing data like Satellite Images etc. The AI system provides user the functionality to identify disasters in a certain multimedia file and the extent of damage through remote sensing data.
-In this project we have used Neural Networks to train the system to recognize different kinds of disasters form regular everyday images and to estimate damage done through remote sensing data.
+In this project, we have used Neural Networks to train the system to recognize different kinds of disasters form regular everyday images and to estimate damage done through remote sensing data.
 Neural networks are a class of machine learning algorithms used to model complex patterns in datasets